straaljager/GPU-path-tracing-with-CUDA-tutorial-3/README.md

-* GPU path tracing tutorial 3
+GPU path tracing tutorial 3
-* implementing a BVH acceleration structure on the GPU
-* by Sam lapere, 2016
+Implementing a BVH acceleration structure on the GPU by Sam lapere, 2016

 More info and screenshots on